pgeschwill/ePaper-voice-assistant/README.md

 ### Configuration

 The setup requires a config.json file in the config folder.
 There is an [example file](https://github.com/pgeschwill/ePaper-voice-assistant/blob/main/config/example_config.json) which illustrates the available options for customization.
+Additionally, the service names and their ports are have to be provided in a .env file next to the docker-compose.yml.
+There is an [example file](https://github.com/pgeschwill/ePaper-voice-assistant/blob/main/example.env) which can be used as a starting point.

 ### Case